palvarez89/palvarez89.github.io/cv.md

 ## Personal Statement

-**Computer science engineer** with experience working in embedded devices and Linux based platforms.
-Main areas of expertise include: Build systems, system integration, infrastructure, open-source technologies and methodologies.
-Automation and reproducibility lover, open-source and team player, and DevOps/Integrator mind.
-Always willing to help, and to share knowledge.
+**Computer Science Engineer** with experience working with embedded devices and Linux systems.
+Main areas of expertise include: build systems, system integration (including building Linux systems from scratch), infrastrucutre, open-source technologies and culture.
+Special interest on automation and reproducibility, infrastructure as code, CI/CD,  and contributing to open-source projects.
+Team player, always willing to help, and to share knowledge.

 ## Key Achievements